-Colon cancer can occur at any age but it more common in older adults so simply being older than 50 will usually put you in the average risk category.
+Colon cancer can occur at any age, but it more common in older adults, so merely being older than 50 will usually put you in the average risk category.
 Talk to your doctor about your medical and family history to determine your risk level.

-Men and women at an increased or high risk of colorectal cancer, may need to start colon cancer screenings before age 50 and/or be screened more often.
+Men and women at an increased or high risk of colorectal cancer may need to start colon cancer screenings earlier and/or be screened more often.
 These conditions make your risk higher than average: